jameskimmel/opinions_about_tech_stuff/network stuff/wireguard and DNS.md

 | not set      |  not set       | 0.0.0.0/0    |   no                     | no                       | no       | no                        |  no                                       | no                               |

+Conclusions:
+- There is no way to get DNS working on both sides.
+Either only your home network or only your remote network can do DNS.
+- The search domain setting does nothing if you specify the allowed IPs, only if you set it to 0.0.0.0/0